10 Reasons Peace Lily is Drooping and How to Revive It

 How to fix it

-Peace Lily requires that the soil be kept moderately moist at all times during the growing season while allowing the top 2-3 in. of soil to dry out between waterings.
+Peace Lily requires that the soil be kept moderately moist at all times during the growing season while allowing the top 2-3 inches of soil to dry out between waterings.

 7. Exposure to hot direct sunlight